m4x10187/Modxo_RP2040_Zero_Adapter/README.md

 ## Modxo RP2040-Zero Adapter

+DISCLAIMER: Firmware v0.2 is only supported, this does not work with Team Resurgent's v1.0 firmware!

 <img src="/pcb.png">

 This is an adapter for a RP2040-Zero microcontroller to be used with Shalx's Modxo firmware that makes it into an Original Xbox modchip.